Yutenko/stories360/README.md

 ### State-Management

 * Stories360 uses Reacts unidirectional dataflow through components for simple state changes
-* for more advanced UI / Model Changes, Mob-X is used with observer pattern and ESNext Decorators which observe the functional state of a React Component Lifecycle
+* for more advanced UI / Model Changes, Mob-X is used with observer pattern and ESNext Decorators which observes the functional state of a React Component Lifecycle

 ```